rug-compling/dact/manual/index.md

 > **Tip**
 >
-> The Inspector is detachable and can be torn of the Main window.
+> The Inspector is detachable and can be torn off the Main window.

 ### Gathering statistics